-People regularly ask what we bring on a journey for our two year-old Esmé.
+People regularly ask me what to bring on plane for toddler, and we’ve learned by travelling with our two year-old Esmé.
 The main aim of the game is to keep her entertained for the entire flight / train or car journey and prevent any public melt downs!
 The second goal is to ensure she is as comfortable as possible.
 Being a minimalist, I also try to ensure we only bring what is necessary.
 Not too difficult, right?
-Having tried and tested just about everything on our many travel expeditions, I have come up with this list of toddler hand luggage essentials.
+Having tried and tested just about everything on our many travel expeditions, I have come up with this list of toddler travel essentials for hand luggage.

 Toddler hand luggage essentials

 Entertainment Toddler Travel Essentials

 For a long time, I had been going to the £ shop and making my own busy bag up for trips.
 It was amazing to discover Keep Em Quiet, a company dedicated to making entertainment bags for kids travelling.
 We used one of the bags on a recent 7 hour flight and it kept our daughter entertained for the entire time.
 The bags are made according to age, sex / unisex and length of trip.

 Our last bag contained, crayons, colouring books, stickers, non-perishable snacks, play-dough, flash cards, a doll, a book and bracelets.
 It came in a compact blue bag that Esmé could carry on her back.